-What do you hope to achieve in photography, have you already achieved everything you want in photography?
+Q: What do you hope to achieve in photography, have you already achieved everything you want in photography?

-I don’t want to achieve anything particular in photography.
+A: I don’t want to achieve anything particular in photography.
 I haven’t set any milestones for me to reach.
 What I do is very much intuitive and inspiration driven.
 All I want is to express myself and help others express themselves too.
 So far I think I have achieved this but this is a process that never stops because I change and evolve and my ways of expression change with me, thus my photography changes, my ideas as well, and everything is a journey that never ends.
 Oh well, maybe it ends when we die, but we don’t really know what happens when we die, so maybe the journey continues ad infinitum.
 So what I want to achieve, if anything, is to live and enjoy this journey to the fullest and give to as many other artists as possible the inspiration to enjoy their journeys as well.
 And if I manage to create a masterpiece or two in the process, I wouldn’t mind of course.

-13. With your past as being an architect, I think it can be explained where your love for photographing architectural objects comes from, is there anything else you want to explore and focus on in photography in the near future?
+Q: With your past as being an architect, I think it can be explained where your love for photographing architectural objects comes from, is there anything else you want to explore and focus on in photography in the near future?

-I think both being an architect and photographing architectural objects come from my love for architecture which was there even before doing photography of architecture.
+A: I think both being an architect and photographing architectural objects come from my love for architecture which was there even before doing photography of architecture.
 I’ve always been fascinated by shapes, from when I was a small kid when I was playing with wooden blocks all day, and what I did was to try to satisfy this fascination by becoming an architect and by photographing architecture.
 It is probably the subject I understand best and feel more comfortable with because I feel attracted to this subject for such a long time.
 I always think that we are best when doing what we love most and one of my favorite things is to look at architecture.
 I can travel thousands of miles just because I want to see and photograph a city or a building.
 That seems crazy for some but natural for me.

 So architecture is my main interest but there are so many things I want to explore besides that.
 I’ve been dabbling in portrait photography and love street photography also, and I have ideas for projects around that.
 But there is never enough time and so many of my projects have been nipped in the bud so far because until I had enough time to dedicate to a project, another idea came and I wanted to explore that one first.